Vaishnavi Sundar: As an activist

 Vaishnavi's work as a feminist activist started from a campaign she initiated against a Tamil magazine which described women's leggings as "obscene", on social media with the trending hashtag #OurClothesOurChoice which eventually compelled them to take-down the online version of the magazine.
 Her next noticeable work involves a campaign against the glorification of crimes against women in Tamil cinema.
 Along with Iswarya, a Chennai-based researcher, Vaishnavi participated in discussions at various place and also produced a video stressing on its dangers, asking people to boycott films that glorify stalking and male violence against women.

 Reproductive rights in India draw in her most recent work, which includes advocating for emergency contraceptive pills to be available over-the-counter in the state of Tamil Nadu.
 The ban of over-the-counter ECP has been in place for 10 years and her petition requesting the government to lift the ban went viral which so far has received more than 1500 signatures.
 For this, she won a story award by World Pulse.

 In November 2017, Vaishnavi was invited by Al Jazeera to be in a panel discussing controversial Bollywood film Padmavati.
 Vaishnavi put forth her arguments about the need for a recourse that looks into real issues like poverty, rape and a dearth of safe space for women in India, rather than glorify fringe elements that vandalise and murder in the name of Indian culture.
 This was broadcast live from Washington DC by The Stream, a social media community with its own daily TV show on Al Jazeera English.

 Through her film, But What Was She Wearing? which touches upon the rampant sexual harassment of women in the unorganised sectors such as construction and farm labour, highlighting a lack of structure for redressal that one finds in larger corporate firms, she endeavoured to educate (through collaborations with organisations and NGO) women about their rights by screening the film in small towns of India.
 Through this film, Vaishnavi's team hopes to get the attention of policy-makers and force amendments in the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, in order to make the law more potent and practical, instead of the toothless paper-legislation that it is today.
 The film is already scheduled to screen in multiple colleges in India as part of the sensitisation program in these educational institutes.
 Since the first screening of the film in Chennai, many corporate heads have approached the team to screen the film at their workplace for their employees.

 Transgender people

-Vaishnavi is now advocating "sex-based rights" in collaboration with the Women's Human Rights Campaign (WHRC), an anti-transgender group.
+Vaishnavi is now advocating "sex-based rights" in collaboration with the Women's Declaration International (WDI), an anti-transgender group.

-She has said screenings of her film have been cancelled following allegations of transphobia.
+Her 2021 film: Dysphoric: Fleeing Womanhood Like a House on Fire is a four-part documentary series on "gender identity ideology", and she said screenings of the film have been cancelled following allegations of transphobia.